Natallia Eismant: Press secretary of Alexander Lukashenko

-In 2014, Natallia Eismant was appointed press secretary of the President of Belarus Alexander Lukashenko.
+In 2014, Natallia Eismant was appointed press secretary of the President Alexander Lukashenko.
 Circumstances of her promotion are unknown.
 One source claimed that she was introduced to Lukashenko by the beauty queen Daria Shmanai, who accompanied the president.
-Fashion designer Sasha Varlamov claimed that the sister-in-law Hanna Eismant introduced Natallia to Lukashenko.
+Fashion designer Sasha Varlamov claimed that the sister-in-law Anna Eismant introduced Natallia to Lukashenko.
 In 2018, her husband Ivan Eismant was appointed the head of the National State Television and Radio Company.

 In office she made several controversial statements.
 In 2019, she advocated dictatorship, claiming it to be "Belarusian brand".
 She said that dictatorship is "order, discipline and absolutely normal calm life".
 In 2020, she claimed that the lack of measures to prevent the spread of COVID-19 pandemic was a thoughtful measure of Lukashenko.
 On 23 September 2020, Eismant misinformed journalists about the inauguration of Lukashenko: she told that the journalists will be "surely informed" about the inauguration, but they learned about the event from the state TV news after the inauguration was held.
 In November 2021, she voiced a completely different version about content of a phone conversation between Alexander Lukashenko and Angela Merkel which was later disproved by the German authorities.

 She is considered to be one of the most influential women among the Belarusian authorities.
 Eismant is reported to have a big impact on Lukashenko.
 She is reported to maintain the Telegram channel of the president's press service or write to it personally.
+She denied direct control over the channel, but acknowledged that certain content is posted there at her direction.